Masitbd/web-shop-client/README.md

-# HEALTH CARE SYSTEM
+# Baby Shop Web

 ### Information

 - Prefer controlled components over uncontrolled. [read about it here](https://reactjs.org/docs/forms.html#controlled-components)
 - Use functional components instead of class components

-  - Install react bootstrap
+  - Install Material UI

 - Add this for css in the app.js